annb-lab/annb-lab.github.io/_pages/people.md

 feature_row5:
   - image_path: /assets/images/NikolskyA_headshot.jpg
     excerpt: "<b> Anita Nikolsky</b><br>
-	Anita is interested in understanding how different vaccine dosage regimens fundamentally alters the evolutionary process behind the adaptive immune response and will be applying our lineage tracking strategies to B-cells.<br><br>anita.nikolsky[at]mail.utoronto.ca
+	Anita is interested in understanding how different vaccine dosage regimens fundamentally alters the evolutionary process behind the adaptive immune response and will be applying our lineage tracking strategies to B-cells.
+Anita is funded by a CIHR CGS-M. <br><br>anita.nikolsky[at]mail.utoronto.ca
 	"
     style: "width:150px;"
     row_style: "display: flex; width:100%"